Hunslet Carr Primary School

 It is our determination that every child knows if they try hard, keep going when things get tough and believe in themselves, they can grow up to be successful in that city.
 Whether they have careers as accountants, lawyers, doctors or chefs, beauticians or shop assistants, as long as we embed the skills of perseverance and resilience, our children have the chance to dream big and make it happen.

-For the younger children in school, we teach them to believe Impossible is Nothing using child friendly characters.
+We teach the children to believe Impossible is Nothing using child friendly characters.
 These characters all live in our ‘Effort Tree’.
 Each morning, all of the children start as a Trying Tiger and we encourage them to climb the tree.
 At the top of the tree is the Persevering Panda who is resilient, learns from their mistakes, takes pride in their work, tries their best and knows what to do when they are stuck.
 At the bottom of our tree is a Lazy Lion who has a fixed mindset, gives up and makes the same mistakes over and over again.

 Picture